Lima Memorial Health System Logo

 Shock - cardiogenic

-Cardiogenic shock takes place when the heart has been damaged so much that it is unable to supply enough blood and oxygen to the organs of the body.
+Cardiogenic shock takes place when the heart is unable to supply enough blood and oxygen to the organs of the body.

 Images